 What is a file API?

 A file API is a set of programmatic interfaces that enable the uploading and downloading of files over the internet.
 These APIs allow clients to interact with server-side resources to store and retrieve files such as images, documents, or any binary data.
-Properly designed file APIs are essential for web services that handle file transfers, ensuring efficient and secure communication between clients and servers.
+Properly designed file APIs are vital for web services that handle file transfers, ensuring efficient and secure communication between clients and servers.

 What are Swagger and OpenAPI?